bmc/sbt-izpack/index.md

     *Optional*.
 Default: `yes`
   - `uninstaller` (boolean): Whether or not to *disable* the privilege escalation for the uninstaller. *Optional*.
 Default: `false`.
-  - `condition` (string): A string indicating an [IzPack built-in condition][], allowing you to control the conditions under which privilege escalation applies.
+  - `condition` (string): The conditions under which the privilege escalation applies.
 Useful for restricting it to, say, Windows. *Optional*.
 No default.

 **This section supports `customXML`.**